Rams put leading tackler Micah Kiser on injured reserve - WHIZ News

-THOUSAND OAKS, Calif.
-(AP) — The Los Angeles Rams have placed leading tackler Micah Kiser on injured reserve.
+LOS ANGELES (AP) — The Los Angeles Rams placed leading tackler Micah Kiser on injured reserve Thursday, but coach Sean McVay says the injury is not season-ending.

-The Rams’ starting middle linebacker will be sidelined for at least three weeks after the move made Thursday.
+The Rams’ starting middle linebacker will be sidelined for at least three weeks, but likely no more, McVay said.
 Los Angeles (7-3) hosts San Francisco (4-6) on Sunday.

+Tight end Tyler Higbee (elbow) and rookie linebacker Terrell Lewis (knee) also missed practice on Thanksgiving.
+Higbee’s availability Sunday will be a game-time decision, while Lewis will be monitored after his knee was drained.

+The NFC West-leading Rams had been largely healthy this season, but they’ve lost three starters in two games.
+They placed safety Taylor Rapp and left tackle Andrew Whitworth on injured reserve last week.

 Kiser is a third-year pro from Virginia who barely played as a rookie and then missed all of last season when he tore his pectoral muscle in a preseason game.
 He took over for Cory Littleton in the middle of the Rams’ defense this season.